 Indian summers are famous, often for their harsh heat and dry spells and the fact is our country experiences several sunny months throughout the year.
 North India alone faces approximately 2700 hours of sunlight every year!

 Some of us love soaking up the sun, while others will go to great lengths to avoid it.
 But simply slathering on sunscreen every time you step out may not be a fail-safe way to prevent skin cancer.
 Your skin tone, family history, and lifestyle habits can determine your risk of developing skin cancer in the long term.

-All in all, there are three types of skin cancers, melanoma being the main one.
+There are three types of skin cancers, melanoma being the main one.
 The other two types are squamous cell carcinoma and basal cell carcinoma.
 The good news is that there are several precautionary measures that you can take in order to protect your skin.
-Here are 5 dermatologists backed ways to help every skin scenario under the sun:
+Here are 5 things you can do to lower your skin cancer risk.

 When it comes to melanoma, the main risk factors are age and sun exposure - especially sunburns that cause blisters on the skin.
 That’s why it becomes extremely important to minimize additional sun exposure as you get older and cover yourself up with sun protective clothing and sunscreens.
 Invest in a good sun hat, sunscreen with a higher SPF and cover areas that are chronically exposed, such as hands, feet, and face.

-Although sometimes skin blemishes are harmless and a by-product of ageing, many a time they can mean something more significant and unfortunately go unnoticed.
+Although skin blemishes are usually harmless and part of the natural ageing process, they can often be warning signs of problems like skin cancer and unfortunately go unnoticed in the process.
 Cancers like melanoma are usually distinguished by the development of abnormal moles, which when caught early are entirely curable.

 Keep an eye on your own skin or ask a spouse, partner or family member to look at areas that you cannot reach ( back, buttocks, scalp, and back of ears).
 Pay attention to any wounds or blisters that are taking more than two weeks to heal.